openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

-# Worker Startup
+# @ohos.worker

+The worker thread is an independent thread running in parallel with the main thread.
+The thread that creates the worker thread is referred to as the host thread.
+The URL file passed in during worker creation is executed in the worker thread.
+The worker thread can process time-consuming operations, but cannot directly operate the UI.

+With the **Worker** module, you can provide a multithreading environment for an application, so that the application can perform a time-consuming operation in a background thread.
+This greatly prevents a computing-intensive or high-latency task from blocking the running of the main thread.
+A **Worker** instance will not be proactively destroyed once it is created.
+It consumes resources to keep running.
+Therefore, you should call the API to terminate it in a timely manner.

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

-The worker thread is an independent thread running in parallel with the main thread.
-The thread that creates the worker thread is referred to as the host thread.
-The URL file passed in during worker creation is executed in the worker thread.
-The worker thread can process time-consuming operations, but cannot directly operate the UI.

 ## Modules to Import